 Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

-This overview ties fault tolerance, releases, observability, incidents, and operating rituals into one model where a service has measurable goals, a clear cost of failure, and a recovery path that is designed in rather than improvised later.
+This overview ties fault tolerance, releases, observability, incidents, and operating rituals into one operating model where a service has measurable goals, a clear cost of failure, and a recovery path designed ahead of time.

-For design reviews and interviews, it gives you the right frame to discuss what gets measured, where risk is accepted, which responses are automated, and what level of reliability the product actually needs.
+For design reviews and interviews, it gives you a practical frame for discussing what gets measured, where risk is accepted, which responses are automated, and what level of reliability the product actually needs.

 Practical value of this chapter